Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

 NOTE, that the dataseries-to-be flagged is supposed to be harmonized to an equadistant frequencie grid.

-NOTE, that the derivative is calculated after applying a savitsky-golay filter to $`x`$.
+NOTE, that the derivatives are calculated after applying a savitsky-golay filter to $`x`$.

 A value $`x_k`$ of a data series $`x`$, is flagged a break, if: